-The Group's principal financial liabilities, besides derivative financial liabilities, comprise of various bonds, bank loans, trade and other payables.
+The Group's principal financial liabilities, besides derivative financial liabilities, comprise of bonds, bank loans, trade, and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.
 Frigaard Property Group has borrowing arrangement through both committed bank credit facilities and market funding programs.
 In addition to building- and development loans in various banks, Frigaard Property Group has at year end a bond loan of NOK 300 million which is maturing in February 2024.
-The previous bond, maturing in June 2021 was redeemed in February 2021 at a price equal to 101 percent of the outstanding bond amount.

 The bond loan is defined as a senior secured bond with a security pledged in the shares in the directly owned subsidiaries.
 The bond loan limit is NOK 500 million, where Frigaard Property Group as of the balance sheet date has drawn up NOK 300 million.
-There are no covenants related to the bond loan, but further borrowing can only be made if net debt / EBITDA <3.0 and ICR> 3.0.
+Further borrowing can only be made if net debt / EBITDA <3.0 and ICR> 3.0.
 The bond is listed on the Oslo Stock Exchange.
+See note 16 for further information on the repayment profile of loans from credit institutions.